amanmunda-collab/amanmunda-collab/README.md

 **Web3 Analyst | DeFi Researcher | Technical Writer**

 I am a Web3 developer and researcher with over two years of active experience in the crypto ecosystem.
-I spend my time analyzing decentralized finance protocols and explaining complex smart contract mechanics in plain English.
+I spend my time analyzing decentralized finance protocols and explaining complex smart contract mechanics.

 Because these platforms operate entirely on code, understanding the underlying math matters.
 I bridge the gap between heavy technical execution and accessible market analysis.
 My goal is to give readers the exact data they need to make informed decisions.